UTM Parameters and Their Usage

 utm_term={keyword}: Automatically captures the keyword triggering the ad.

 utm_content={adgroupid}: Automatically inserts the ad group ID.
-You can optionally use different dynamic parameters here.
+You can optionally use different dynamic parameters here, such as a custom parameter with the ad group name or a static name..

 ValueTrack Dynamic Parameters Help